thedaniel/that/README.md

 *The Rails console all-purpose thing finding machine.*

+The GitHub Rails app has a nice helper method in the console called `dat` that gets you the right thing from an assortment of models based on a string.
+This is something similar intended for generic use (not based on the same implementation at all, i just wanted to be able to type `dat :thedaniel` in all my Rails apps).

 Searches all AR models in a Rails app for matches to a string.
 Checks [DEFAULT_TO_THAT_KEYS](https://github.com/thedaniel/that/blob/master/lib/that.rb#L2) unless the model has a `:to_that` class method that returns an array of symbols to check against.